Jet Reconstruction with Mamba Networks in Collider Events: Test on more general cases

 \subsection{The pileup effects}

 As shown in Table~\ref{tab:pileup}, increasing pileup uniformly degrades the classification performance across all jet classes.
 This underscores the challenge posed by pileup, as the additional energy deposits can distort jet shapes, contaminate substructure observables, and create combinatorial ambiguities.
 Nevertheless, the degree of performance degradation is not uniform; some jet classes exhibit greater resilience to pileup than others.
 To quantify this, we define the performance drop as the relative decrease in AP$^{50}$ from the low-pileup $\langle \mu \rangle=5$ to the high-pileup $\langle \mu \rangle=200$ scenario.
 The $b$-jet exhibits the highest resilience to pileup.
 Its AP$^{50}$ drops by only 17.2\% (from 0.588 to 0.487).
-We hypothesize that its typically simple, single-core structure makes its defining features less susceptible to contamination from diffuse pileup energy.
 In contrast, the more complex, multi-prong jets show greater sensitivity.
 The $W/Z$-jet's AP$^{50}$ drops by 33.6\% (from 0.604 to 0.401), and the top-jet shows a similar degradation of 32.2\% (from 0.537 to 0.364).
 The Higgs jet, also a two-prong decay, is similarly affected, with its AP$^{50}$ decreasing by 29.3\% (from 0.482 to 0.341).

 These varying degrees of performance degradation have clear physical interpretations.
 The $b$-jet's robustness likely stems from its reliance on features that are inherently resilient to pileup, such as the large transverse impact parameter of its tracks and its simple, collimated energy deposit.
 These localized features are less affected by the diffuse, low-$p_T$ energy from pileup.
 In contrast, jets with complex internal structures, like hadronically decaying top- and $W/Z$-jets, are more susceptible.
 The subtle substructure information crucial for their identification is more easily distorted or obscured by pileup, leading to a more pronounced performance drop.
 Similarly, the $H$-jet's identification relies on resolving its distinct decay products; pileup contaminates these, making a clean separation more difficult.
 While pileup poses a challenge, we anticipate that the model's high-pileup performance could be further improved by training on a dataset more heavily weighted towards high-pileup scenarios or by incorporating dedicated pileup mitigation techniques.